Deep Learning and Density Functional Theory: Methods

 \section{Methods}

-We investigate two-dimensional (2D) electron gases within the Kohn-Sham DFT framework \cite{kohn1965self} for two external potentials: the simple harmonic oscillator (SHO) and random (RND) potentials.
-These potentials have been used in a previous study \cite{PhysRevA.96.042113} for exact, one-electron calculations.
-In the Kohn-sham DFT framework, one minimizes the total energy functional
+We investigate two-dimensional (2D) electron gases within the KS-DFT framework \cite{kohn1965self} for two external potentials: simple harmonic oscillator (SHO) and RND.
+These external potentials have been used in a previous study \cite{PhysRevA.96.042113} for direct diagonalization, one-electron calculations.
+In the KS-DFT framework, one minimizes the total energy functional